finos/tracdap/doc/modelling/tutorial/hello_world.rst

 When models are deployed to run on the platform, the runtime generates the job configuration according to scheduled instructions and/or user input.
 A full set of metadata is assembled for every object and setting that goes into a job, so that execution can be strictly controlled and validated.

-In development mode most of this configuration can be inferred, so the config needed to run models is kept short and readable.
+Running locally uses **dev mode**, where the runtime infers and fills in this metadata itself instead of requiring it up front - object IDs, storage definitions and schemas are generated from whatever is available (parameters, file paths, the model class itself), rather than assembled from a governed catalog.
+This is why the config needed to run a model locally can be kept short and readable, at the cost of the strict validation a platform deployment enforces. :py:func:`launch_model() <tracdap.rt.launch.launch_model>` runs in dev mode by default; the command-line launcher used in later tutorials (see :doc:`chaining`) needs the ``--dev-mode`` flag to enable it explicitly.

 For our Hello World model, we only need to supply a single parameter in the job configuration: